-In order to further facilitate the global coordination of hydrography, the IHO has encouraged the establishment of Regional Hydrographic Commissions (RHCs).
+In order to further facilitate the global coordination of hydrography, the International Hydrographic Organization has encouraged the establishment of Regional Hydrographic Commissions (RHCs).
 The fifteen RHC's cover the globe and exist to help further the work of the IHO at the regional level.
-RHCs comprise States in each region together with States that have interests in regions and enable the coordination of nautical information, hydrographic surveys, the production of nautical charts and documents, training, regional cooperation and hydrographic capacity building projects in those countries that desire to improve their capabilities.
+RHCs comprise States in each region together with States that have interests in regions and enable the coordination of nautical information, hydrographic surveys, the production of nautical charts and documents, training, regional cooperation, the development of Marine Spatial Data Infrastructures (MSDI) and hydrographic capacity building projects in those countries that desire to improve their capabilities.